Britain extends commitment to NATO reassurance in Eastern Europe

-LONDON (Reuters) - Britain will boost its commitment to NATO reassurance efforts in Eastern Europe by extending the length of time its troops and fighter jets are involved, Defense Minister Michael Fallon said on Sunday.
+LONDON, June 21 (Reuters) - Britain will boost its commitment to NATO reassurance efforts in Eastern Europe by extending the length of time its troops and fighter jets are involved, Defence Minister Michael Fallon said on Sunday.

 “We have to continue to strengthen NATO,” Fallon told the BBC’s Andrew Marr Show on Sunday, saying that Russian President Vladimir Putin was “sabre rattling”.

-“It is very important we keep sending Putin this message that we are determined in our commitment to the collective defense of NATO.”
+“It is very important we keep sending Putin this message that we are determined in our commitment to the collective defence of NATO.”

 Plans include a new “spearhead” rapid reaction force that could be sent to a hot spot in as little as two days.